huawei-noah/SMARTS/ultra/competition/starting_kit/README.md

   )
   ```

   The image observation adapter requires the car to have an RGB sensor that produces an image with width of 64 pixels and height of 64 pixels.
-The resolution of the image is also recommended to be 50 / 64.
+The resolution of the image is recommended to be 50 / 64.
 That is, the sensor will produce a 64x64 image that spans 50 meters by 50 meters.
 The values of 64, 64, and 50 / 64 for the `width`, `height`, and `resolution`, respectively, are what will be used for the evaluation on CodaLab, so it is recommended that these values be used.
 If your agent does not have these values for the `width`, `height`, and `resolution` when submitted for evaluation on CodaLab, the evaluation will fail.

   The vector observation adapter requires the car to have a NeighborhoodVehicles sensor that senses all nearby vehicles within a certain `radius`, and a Waypoints sensor that produces waypoints up to a certain `lookahead` distance along the vehicle's mission path.
 The values of 200.0 and 20 for the `radius` and `lookahead`, respectively, can be changed.
 However, these are the values that will be used for the evaluation on CodaLab, so it is recommended that these values be used.
 If your agent does not have these values for the `radius` and `lookahead` when submitted for evaluation on CodaLab, the evaluation will fail.

-  The `AgentInterface` also has a `done_criteria` argument that can be used to specify a `smarts.core.agent_interface.DoneCriteria` object that tells the simulation under which circumstances the agent is done the episode:
+  The `AgentInterface` also has a `done_criteria` argument that can be used to specify a `smarts.core.agent_interface.DoneCriteria` object that tells the simulation under which circumstances the agent becomes done in the episode:

   ```python
   from smarts.core.agent_interface import AgentInterface, DoneCriteria